GOLFTEC Spokane Coach, Chris Runyan honored as 2020 PGA National Patriot Award recipient

 The Patriot Award

-Through all of Runyan’s charitable efforts, he’s been awarded the Pacific Northwest Section PGA Patriot Award 2013-2016 and 2018-19 for his work with Veterans.
-And this year, Runyan is the National Patriot Award winner.
+Through all of Runyan’s charitable efforts, he’s been awarded the Pacific Northwest Section PGA Patriot Award 2013-2016, 2018-19, and most recently 2020-21 for his work with Veterans.
+And in 2020, Runyan was honored as the National Patriot Award winner.

 Originated in 2008, the Patriot Award is presented at the PGA Annual Meeting and follows the inspiration of Patriot Golf Day founder Major Dan Rooney, a PGA Professional from Broken Arrow, Okla., the award’s first honoree.
 The Patriot Award is presented by the PGA of America to a PGA Professional who personifies patriotism through the game of golf and demonstrates unwavering commitment and dedication to the men and women who have valiantly served and protected the United States of America.